 Table 1.
-Conditions synthesized from the literature.
+Conditions and hypotheses derived from literature

-Common aims/interests
+Common aims/interests (Initial conditions)

 Common aims/interests refer to commonality between the goals of each partner.
 In other words, do the aims/interests of each partner have something in common with each other, or are they conflicting?
-According to the literature, achieving common aims/interests between partners is an extremely important theme in creating successful CSPs and achieving a collaborative advantage.
-Establishing common aims/interests is almost exclusively referred to as an important theme in the partnership formation stage, i.e. partnerships that establish a common aim/interest are more likely to succeed and achieve a collaborative advantage.
+According to the literature, achieving common aims/interests between partners is an extremely important initial condition for achieving collaborative advantage.
+Establishing common aims/interests is almost exclusively referred to as an important condition in the partnership formation stage, i.e. partnerships that establish a common aim/interest are more likely to succeed and achieve a collaborative advantage.
 To take some examples from the literature, "Initial team meetings, for instance, should focus on exploring values and perspectives, determining common interests and objectives, and maintaining open minds on both sides about the nature, extent, and importance of problems and potential solutions" (Rondinelli & London 2003; pp. 71).
 Also, "Cross-sector collaborations are more likely to succeed when one or more linking mechanisms, such as powerful sponsors, general agreement on the problem, or existing networks, are in place at the time of their initial formation" (Bryson et al. 2006; pp. 46).
-Although this example does not explicitly site common aims, the general agreement on the problem is a fundamental component of establishing a common aim and as such coded it under the theme of common aims.
-It is important to note that conditions are by no means mutually exclusive in their influence and as such commonly influence each other and cannot be considered in isolation.
+Although this example does not explicitly site common aims, the general agreement on the problem is a fundamental component of establishing a common aim and as such coded it under the condition of common aims.
+It is important to note that condition s are by no means mutually exclusive in their influence and as such commonly influence each other and cannot be considered in isolation.
 Trust, for example, has been cited as an important condition in establishing common aims (Jamali et al. 2011; Rondinelli & London 2003).